-- Restoration and resilience of aquatic and shoreline habitats
+- Restoration and protection of shoreline habitats

 - Educational elements to inspire mindful discovery and stewardship

-Grand Teton National Park Foundation invites your support as a steward of the river, to ensure the paths and passages along its waters are accessible, safe, sustainable, and foster a sense of connection for generations to come.
+The Foundation invites your support as a steward of the river, to ensure the paths and passages along its waters are accessible, safe, sustainable, and foster a sense of connection for generations to come.

-- 2018-2019 – Planning, option development, and design
+- 2019 – Planning and design

-- 2021 – Pacific Creek project construction
+- 2020 – Pacific Creek

-- 2022 – Jackson Lake Dam project construction
+- 2022 – Jackson Lake Dam

 - New water access facilities for watercraft prep and landing

 - More accessible and safe visitor pathways and trails